makandre/siri-shortcuts/Media Downloader/README.md

 ## When It Doesn't Work...

-Sometimes the Media Downloader (more specifically the YouTube Downloader) doesn't work on a particular YouTube video, you can try the following workarounds:

-- If all you want is the audio, you can try the aforementioned [YouTube To MP3](../YouTube%20To%20MP3) shortcut with the `Other` option
+Sometimes the Media Downloader (more specifically the YouTube Downloader) doesn't work on a particular YouTube video.
+If all you want is the audio, you can try the aforementioned [YouTube To MP3](../YouTube%20To%20MP3) shortcut with the `Other` option.

-- For video:
+For video, try this workaround:

 1. If not in Safari, first use the [Open In Safari](../Miscellaneous/Open%20In%20Safari.shortcut) shortcut to open the video in Safari
 2. Use the [Background YouTube](../Miscellaneous/Background%20YouTube.shortcut) shortcut, which stops the video.
 When you resume it and it will start playing in a full screen playback window
 3. Press `X` on the upper left to close the playback window
 4. Now share the video to the Media Downloader shortcut and use the `Other` option to capture it